Important Information

 • When it is in the public interest.

-When we have a business or commercial reason of our own to use your information, this is called a ‘legitimate interest’.
-We will tell you what that is, if we are going to rely on it as the reason for using your data.
+When we have a business or commercial reason of our own to use your personal information, this is called a ‘legitimate interest’.
+We’ll tell you what that is, if we are going to rely on it as the reason for using your personal information.
 Even then, it must not unfairly go against your interests.

 The law and other regulations treat some types of sensitive personal information as special.
-This information is called ‘special categories of personal data’.
-We will not collect or use these types of data without your consent unless the law allows us to do so.
+This personal information is called ‘special categories of personal information’.
+We won’t collect or use these types of personal information without your consent unless the law allows us to do so.
 If we do, it will only be when it is necessary:

 • For reasons of substantial public interest, or